jaalto/project--shell-script-performance-and-portability/README.md

     # POSIX
     case $string in
         $pattern)
-            :    # Same as true
+            return 0   # in function, true
             ;;
         *)
-            false
+            return 1   # in function, false
             ;;
     esac